Bullrich/Docker-Media-Server/README.md

 First, ensure you have Docker running and you are in the project directory, then run the following command `docker-compose up`.

-Docker should download all the images and start the servers.
-First time it boot up it takes some time to load the dashboard.
+Docker should download or build all the images and start the servers.

-You can configure Heimdall's dashboard to have all the urls at hand without having to use the port numbers.
+You have a main menu at port 80 which redirects you to the other apps for easy use.

 ## Configuration